Luperi/PageAnnotatorBundle/README.md

 Installation
 ------------

-Step 1: download the bundle
+Step 1: Download the bundle
 ---------------------------

 Add this snippet of code in `composer.phar`: